 This classroom is our space.
 We need to respect each other at all times.
 I do not tolerate racist, sexist, heterosexist, or discriminatory language of any kind.
 It is important to remember we are here to learn from each other, and to do so requires us to be open to new concepts and different ways of being than we may be used to.
 This might also mean that when giving a performance on sensitive subject, you'll want to be intentional and careful in the choices you make.
-And as audiences to performances you may or may not agree with, you'll want to be open-minded to audiencing what your classmates have to share.
+And, as an audience member seeing a performance that you may or may not agree with, you'll want to be open-minded to how you evaluate what your classmates have to share.